DFE-Digital/architecture/common-components/index.md

 ## Further guidance on common components ##

-For more information on common components or to discuss adding your component to the repository, contact the [Architecture team](mailto:architecture.services@education.gov.uk)
+For more information on common components or to discuss adding your component to the repository, contact the [architecture profession](mailto:architecture.profession@education.gov.uk)